SpaceyAsteroid/SpaceyAsteroid/README.md

 I use tone indicators!!

-I <3 making friends and whenever I get a friend req.
+I love making friends and whenever I get a friend req.
 I'll almost always accept it so feel free to friend me if you want to ^^

 Feel free to ask for my other socials (I have Discord, VRChat, a Nintendo Switch, a Playstation [PS4,,*sobs*], ROBLOX, and more..*giggles*)